Water Temple (Ocarina of Time): Response to criticism

 The Water Temple was the aspect of Ocarina of Time that Aonuma found most regrettable due to how it was received by players.
 The criticism it received led to Aonuma apologizing for its difficulty.
-In response to the criticism of the level, the designers of the 2011 Nintendo 3DS remake The Legend of Zelda: Ocarina of Time 3D sought to fix the level's issues.
+In response to the criticism of the level, the designers of the 2011 Nintendo 3DS remake Ocarina of Time 3D sought to fix the level's issues.
 Shigeru Miyamoto felt that needing to pause to equip and unequip the Iron Boots in the Water Temple was cumbersome, leading them to fix this for the 3DS release by allowing players to do so without pausing.
 The level design remained the same, but was modified to feature red and green lights that direct players on the path to areas where they can raise or lower the water in the temple.
 Aonuma cited the Water Temple as one reason he wanted to create Ocarina of Time 3D, so that he could fix it.
 He felt that water levels like the Water Temple were a difficult thing for The Legend of Zelda designers to overcome.
 However, he disagreed that it was a difficult dungeon, arguing instead that managing the Iron Boots made it seem harder than it was.
 He still considers it one of his favorite The Legend of Zelda levels.
-Miyamoto teased Aonuma when an interviewer asked if players could skip The Legend of Zelda: Breath of the Wild's Water Temple, responding "He didn't make the dungeons, so we're fine".
+Miyamoto teased Aonuma when an interviewer asked if players could skip Breath of the Wild's Water Temple, responding, "He didn't make the dungeons, so we're fine".